Configuration Validation with Large Language Models: Introduction

-Using machine learning (ML) and natural language processing (NLP) to detect misconfigurations has been considered a promising approach to addressing the above challenges of configuration validation.
-Compared with manually written static validators and test cases, ML or NLP-based approaches are automatic, easy to scale to a large number of parameters, and applicable to different systems and environments.
-A number of ML/NLP-based misconfiguration detection techniques are proposed in the literature~\cite{Bhagwan:21,zhang:asplos:14,wang:osdi:04,le:06,xiang:atc:20,palatin:kdd:06,potharaju:vldb:15,wang:lisa:03}.
+Using machine learning (ML) and natural language processing (NLP) to detect misconfigurations has been considered a promising approach to addressing the above challenges.
+Compared to manually written static validators, ML or NLP-based approaches are automatic, easy to scale to a large number of parameters, and applicable to different projects.
+Several ML/NLP-based misconfiguration detection techniques were proposed~\cite{Bhagwan:21,zhang:asplos:14,wang:osdi:04,le:06,xiang:atc:20,palatin:kdd:06,potharaju:vldb:15,wang:lisa:03}.
 The key idea is to first learn correctness rules from field configuration data~\cite{kiciman:04,zhang:asplos:14,wang:osdi:04,le:06,palatin:kdd:06,wang:lisa:03,Bhagwan:21,santo:16,santo:17} or from documents~\cite{xiang:atc:20,potharaju:vldb:15}, and then use the learned rules to detect misconfigurations in new configuration files.
 ML/NLP-based approaches have achieved good success.
 For example, Microsoft adopted PeerPressure~\cite{wang:osdi:04,huang:ndss:05} as a part of Microsoft Product Support Services (PSS) toolkits.
 It collects configuration data in Windows Registry from a large number of Windows users to learn statistical golden states of system configurations.

-However, ML/NLP-based misconfiguration detection has also revealed significant limitations.
-First, the need of large volumes of system-specific configuration data makes it hard to apply those techniques to outside corporations that collect user configurations (e.g., Windows Registry~\cite{wang:lisa:03}) or maintain knowledge base or customer tickets~\cite{potharaju:vldb:15}.
-For example, in cloud/datacenter systems where the same set of configurations is maintained by a small DevOps team, there is no enough information for learning~\cite{xu:sosp:13}.
-Moreover, prior ML/NLP-based detection techniques all target specific systems/projects, and rely on predefined learning features~\cite{palatin:kdd:06}, templates~\cite{zhang:asplos:14}, or models~\cite{potharaju:vldb:15}.
-As a result, it is hard to generalize them to different systems and their configurations.
+However, ML/NLP-based misconfiguration detection is also significantly limited.
+First, the need for large volumes of system-specific configuration data makes it hard to apply those techniques outside corporations that collect user configurations (e.g., Windows Registry~\cite{wang:lisa:03}) or maintain a knowledge base~\cite{potharaju:vldb:15}.
+For example, in cloud systems where the {\it same} set of configurations is maintained by a small DevOps team~\cite{tang:sosp:15,sherman:05}, there is often no enough information for learning~\cite{xu:osdi:16}.
+Moreover, prior ML/NLP-based detection techniques all target specific projects, and rely on predefined features~\cite{palatin:kdd:06}, templates~\cite{zhang:asplos:14}, or models~\cite{potharaju:vldb:15}, making them hard to generalize.